 Under New Ownership

 I adopted this page after the original owner became inactive.
 A decent portion of the text was written my member "Jimmyjay" and I would like to credit and thank him for all the work he put into this page.
 If anyone has any comments or suggestions about this page feel free to contact me and I will add updates.
-This sentence will remain here until I feel the page is complete and fully up to date.

-One doesn't have to be a mountaineer long before you hear the question "have you been to the Winds?".
+One doesn't have to be a mountaineer too long before you hear the question "have you been to the Winds?".
 The Winds are a special place amongst mountaineers.
 Even those that have climbed in the Andes, the Alps, or Alaska speak fondly of their time spent here.

 "Glacial Artistry in the southern Wind Rivers is unsurpassed" - Tom Turiano

-Range SectionsThe Winds can be geologically divided into two sections, the gneissic/glacial, alpine northern half and the granitic southern half.
-Most visitors, however, approach the range as three sections due to trailhead arrangement and length of the range.
+The Winds can be geologically divided into two sections.
+The first is the gneissic/glacial, alpine northern half with the second being the granitic, drier southern half.
+Most visitors, however will approach the range as three sections due to trailhead arrangement and length of the range.

 South: Crowned by Wind River Peak and famous for its many cirques including the well-visited Cirque of Towers and dozens of equal quality but less visited peaks and walls.
 One day approaches and clean, sweeping granite are the attractions.
 Though less alpine than the northern section, ice axes can still be crucial.